rakyll/drive/README.md

 	$ drive pull [-r -no-prompt path] # pulls from remote
 	$ drive push [-r -no-prompt path] # pushes to the remote
 	$ drive diff [path] # outputs a diff of local and remote
+	$ drive publish <path> # publicizes the item and outputs a publicly available URL

 ## Why another Google Drive client?
+Background sync is not just hard, it's stupid.
+My technical and philosophical rants about why sync is not worth it:

+* It's racy.
+Data has been shared between your remote resource, local disk and your sync daemon's in-memory struct.
+Any party could touch a file any time, hard to lock these actions.
+You end up working with multiple isolated copies of the same file and trying to determine which is the latest version and should be synced across different contexts.
+* It requires great scheduling to perform best with your existing environmental constraints.
+On the other hand, file attributes has an impact on the sync strategy.
+Large files are blocking, you wouldn't like to sit on and wait for a VM image to get synced before you start to work on a tiny text file.
+* It needs to read your mind to understand your priorities.
+Which file you need most?
+* It needs to read your mind to foresee your future actions.
+I'm editing a file, and saving the changes time to time.
+Why not to wait until I feel confident enough to commit the changes to the remote resource?

 `drive` is not a sync deamon, it provides:

 * Upstreaming and downstreaming unlike sync clients.
 User has full control what to do with their local copy and when.
 Do some changes, either push it to remote or revert it to the remote version.
 Perform these actions with user prompt.